 - ii.
 Tree Sharing

-The person you invite to read your tree, must register with Findmypast before they can view your tree.
-The tree sharing link will expire after 30 days.
-It can only be used by one person and it is a one-time use link.
+The person you invite to view your tree must register with Findmypast before they can view your tree.
+The tree sharing link will expire after 7 days and the link to share your public tree can be shared with any number of people.

 To start a direct message, you need to have a Findmypast subscription.
 You do not need to have a subscription to receive a message.

-a.
-What personal information is shared with private messaging?
+What personal information is shared with direct messaging?

-b.
-Opt out.
-If you wish to opt out or be removed from private messaging, please contact our customer support team.
+If you wish to opt-out or be removed from direct messaging, please contact our customer support team.

 D. Removal of unauthorised data.
 We reserve the right (at our own discretion) to remove any personal information which you have included in your family tree about people who are living if we are alerted to the fact that this personal information was used without that person’s permission.
-If you become aware that your personal information has been included in somebody else's tree without your permission or is being misused in any other way on the website, please send an email to our Customer Support team email@example.com with details and we will investigate and, if necessary, remove this information.
-Generally, the information added about deceased persons will not be considered personal information under the Privacy Act, the NZ Privacy Act and this policy.
+If you become aware that your personal information has been included in somebody else's tree without your permission or is being misused in any other way on the website, please send an email to our Customer Support team at firstname.lastname@example.org with details and we will investigate and, if necessary, remove this information.
+The information added about deceased persons is not considered personal data under this policy.

 E. Sharing family tree data with FamilySearch.
-Findmypast no longer shares family tree with our partner FamilySearch.
 If you created a family tree between 1 November 2018 and 31 March 2019 (when we were testing a new community shared tree product) and you gave your consent, we shared your personal information with FamilySearch in order to provide you with the community shared tree service.
 The following items would have been shared with FamilySearch:

 - IP Address